MattiaOldani/Teoria-dei-Linguaggi/capitoli/tipo3/07_regex.typ

   Per questa stringa abbiamo già due modi di scomposizione possibili.

-  Cambiamo la stringa: data la stringa $ a b a a b a a b a a b a a a b a $ essa la possiamo dividere in $ a b a bar.v a b a bar.v a b a bar.v a b a a bar.v a b a $ oppure la possiamo dividere in $ a b a a b a bar.v a b a a b a a bar.v a b a . $
+  Cambiamo la stringa: data $ a b a a b a a b a a b a a a b a $ essa la possiamo dividere in $ a b a bar.v a b a bar.v a b a bar.v a b a a bar.v a b a $ oppure la possiamo dividere in $ a b a a b a bar.v a b a a b a a bar.v a b a . $

   In generale, si possono creare delle stringhe che hanno un numero di suddivisioni enorme.
 ]<terribile>